 But let’s look at how.
 Productivity has two sides: Reducing wasted time and improving capacity.

 Receptionists should improve productivity by:

 Unless you have a whole team, an in-house receptionist might not be covering every base all the time.
 We’re all human: Even the best solo receptionist can only work so much.
-They need breaks, time off and regular working hours.
-They also need continuous training and supervision, which replaces one draw on your time with another.
+They need breaks, time off, regular working hours, and you could use our temporary answering service to replace them while they are out.

 With a virtual receptionist, you get:

 Plus, you get tech savvy and professional growth.